CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The truth: The AAP recommends never leaving baby alone with a pet—and that includes allowing the pet to sleep in a child’s room.
 The reason: About 600,000 children are bitten by dogs every year, badly enough to need medical attention.
 Even a playful cat can jump into a newborn’s bassinet or crib and scratch.

-The truth: There’s actually no evidence that adding cereal to baby’s bedtime bottle will help him or her sleep longer, so there’s no point in doing it.
+The truth: There’s actually no evidence that adding cereal to baby’s bedtime bottle will help them sleep longer, so there’s no point in doing it.
 In fact, cereal in a bottle increases the number of calories baby consumes, and some studies show that feeding baby solid foods before 4 months can contribute to obesity.
 The AAP recommends waiting to introduce solid foods until baby is 4 to 6 months old, and to always spoon-feed solids, since baby could choke on them if they’re dispensed through a bottle.

 Plus more from The Bump: